mglt/lecture-ipsec-iot/prez/ipsec-iot-slides.md

 Transport Security (D)TLS characteristics:
 * Application-to-Service communication security
-  * Motes identifiers handled by the application
+  * Mote identifiers handled by the application
   * Independent of the infrastructure
 * User-to-Service communication security
   * (D)TLS authenticates the communication to the service